Jtrinh3/Guild-of-the-Fangs-Documents/docs/downtime documents/GMB Downtime.md

 City Watch | Watcher's Eye - When performing the Research activity regarding a humanoid creature, criminal activity or criminal organization, you have advantage on the investigation check.
 Clan Crafter | Respect of the Stout Folk - You may reduce downtime costs for the Blacksmithing activity by 25%, rounded down.
 The gold cost remains the same..
 Cloistered Scholar, Cobalt Scholar, Sage | Researcher - When performing the Research activity regarding other planes, magic or astronomy, you have advantage on the investigation check.
 Any gold costs for Research activity are halved.
 Entertainer, Grinner | For the Day Job activity, you may divide by 2 instead of 3 for the resolution.
-If able to, you may roll with advantage for the Worship activity.
 Fisher, Outlander | Harvest the Water - You have advantage on the intelligence or wisdom check to cook with the Cooking activity.
 Folk Hero , Inheritor | Rustic Hospitality - For the Day Job activity, you may divide by 2 instead of 3 for the resolution.
 Tool and Skill Training only costs 21 days of downtime (Instead of 30) for you.
 Guild Artisan | Guild Membership - For any crafting downtime activity that lists your artisan tools as a requirement, you may reduce the final downtime cost by 20% (rounded down).
 The gold cost remains unchanged.